mister-webhooks/mister-webhooks-client/docs/protocol.md

-# The Mister Webhook Data Plane Protocol
+# The Mister Webhooks Data Plane Protocol

 We built Mister Webhooks out of standard components we chose for interoperability.
 This document specifies what a client must do to interoperate.